Employee Vs Contractor: Differences, Advantages & Disadvantages

 6) Timings and Place

 The company decides the working hours, day, and the work location of employees.
 Contractors have the choice to decide how many hours and days to work in a company.
-As stated, they have the control to accept and deny work and have control of the location to work.
+As stated, they have the control to accept and deny work and have control of the location of work.

 7) Taxation